 He thought that was interesting, as both his father and his brother had their gallbladders removed.
-His family grew up eating fried fatty foods, and not many fresh vegetables except ice-berg lettuce and tomatoes.
+His family grew up eating fried fatty foods, and not many fresh vegetables except for iceberg lettuce and tomatoes.

-Thankfully, my husband heeded my advice and improved his diet and lifestyle.
+Thankfully, my husband heeded my wise advice and improved his diet and lifestyle.
 He ate less fried food and began loading up on fresh veggies.
 He also did a gallbladder flush a few years back, and that gave him great relief as well.

 Unlike his brother and his father, my husband still has his gallbladder.
-But, had he continued eating and living the way he had been, he would have suffered the same fate as his family members.
+But, had he continued eating and living the way he had been, he would have surely suffered the same fate as his family members.